New analysis of Beethoven’s hair reveals possible cause of mysterious ailments, scientists say - KESQ

 Study coauthor Paul Jannetto, associate professor in the department of laboratory medicine and pathology and laboratory director at the Mayo Clinic, carried out the analysis of the samples and said he’d never seen such high lead levels.

 But Rifai said he saw comparable lead levels when he conducted research in two villages in Ecuador where the main trade is to glaze tiles with lead from batteries.
-The villagers experienced mental delays, hearing loss and hematological abnormalities, which are common in liver disease, he said.
+The villagers experienced mental delays, hearing loss and hematological abnormalities, which are common in lead poisoning, he said.

 Lead exposure in Beethoven’s lifetime